 The processing of dynamic high frequency analysis introduces freckles, glitches and that underwater effect across the high frequency spectrum.
 Not good.

-Use the ‘Learn’ Function
+Step 1.Use the ‘Learn’ Function

 First off, all noise is different depending on the type of mic used in the recording, as well as it’s placement, the amount of gain applied and a number of other factors.

 |1||Insert a Noise Reduction plugin on your audio channel or clip|

-- Look for the ‘Learn’ function of the plugin and click it.
-Press play running your noisy audio through the plugin for some time.
-Analysis of the noise spectrum will begin and reduction will perform more efficiently now that your ‘noise profile’ has been made.
+|3||Press play to run your noisy audio through the plugin for some time.
+Analysis of the noise spectrum will begin whilst a ‘noise profile’ is being created.|